North Carolina Department of Commerce

 The North Carolina Department of Commerce was formed in 1971 by the North Carolina State Government Reorganization Act.
 The department is headed by the Secretary of Commerce, who is appointed by the Governor of North Carolina.
 The Secretary is part of the Governor's Cabinet.
 The chief function of the department is to connect businesses with locations, workforce and infrastructure in North Carolina that businesses need to succeed.
 The department also connects local communities with grants and funding sources to attract new business to North Carolina.
 The department also staffs and receives policy guidance from: the North Carolina Board of Science, Technology, and Innovation; the NCWorks Commission; and the Rural Infrastructure Authority.
-NC Commerce links entrepreneurs to counseling, exporting, and capital programs via state partners, with current small business resource pages maintained on the department site.The Department also administers entrepreneurship and innovation funding through programs such as the One North Carolina Small Business Program, which provides reimbursement and matching grants for SBIR/STTR awards to support early-stage small businesses in the state.

 History

 The North Carolina Department of Commerce was created in 1971 by the North Carolina State Government Reorganization Act, specifically General Statute 143B, Article 10, Paragraph 143B-427:

 "There is hereby recreated and reconstituted a Department to be known as the Department of Commerce, with the organization, powers, and duties defined in Article 1 of this Chapter, except as modified in this Article."

 The Reorganization Act was part of an effort to reduce the number of state organizations and improve efficiency in government.
 The Department of Commerce is headed by the Secretary, who is selected by the Governor, and serves during the governor's tenure.
 The Secretary is one of the members of the Governor's Cabinet.

 The department was activated as a functional agency on January 25, 1972.
 In its early history, the Department was simply an administrative umbrella providing support for a number of different regulatory agencies, each of which exercised its authority independently.
 In 1977, the North Carolina General Assembly transferred the state Division of Economic Development from the Natural/Economic Resources department into the Commerce department, among other changes.